Poly(methyl methacrylate): Applications

 Being transparent and durable, PMMA is a versatile material and has been used in a wide range of fields and applications such as rear-lights and instrument clusters for vehicles, appliances, and lenses for glasses.
-PMMA in the form of sheets affords to shatter resistant panels for building windows, skylights, bulletproof security barriers, signs & displays, sanitary ware (bathtubs), LCD screens, furniture and many other applications.
+PMMA in the form of sheets affords to shatter resistant panels for building windows, skylights, bulletproof security barriers, signs and displays, sanitary ware (bathtubs), LCD screens, furniture and many other applications.
 It is also used for coating polymers based on MMA provides outstanding stability against environmental conditions with reduced emission of VOC.
 Methacrylate polymers are used extensively in medical and dental applications where purity and stability are critical to performance.